 Trane XL20i Air Conditioner

-If you're on a tight budget, Trane's midrange air conditioners offer a more affordable solution without the extra amenities, with a cost that ranges between $2,000 and $6,000.
+If you're looking to spend a bit less, Trane's midrange air conditioners offer a more affordable solution without the extra amenities, with a cost that ranges between $2,000 and $6,000.
 Available in XR15, XL15i and XB14 models, these home-cooling systems feature a single-stage cooling process to decrease the humidity levels in your home.

-If you're looking for an AC just to cool your home, Trane's budget-friendly models offer decent reliability, SEER ratings and prices.
+If you're looking for some basic home cooling, then Trane's budget-friendly models offer decent reliability, SEER ratings and prices.
 Costing between $1,300 and $5,000, these units will keep your home cool.